 Her face lights up like it’s the first day of the world.
 She squeals and laughs — for she has no more words than her little brother — and throws her arms around me and holds me tight.
 As always, I think, This is the most amazing hug I’ve had in my entire life!

-And all of a sudden it’s all worth it – the therapies, the struggles, the ominous words from people in white coats, because Chloe is laughing in my ear.
-Not any ordinary laugh, but a laugh that’s beautiful, melodic, like something you heard when you were a little kid and it was spring and the world was green and buzzing with life and:
+And all of a sudden it’s all worth it: the therapies, the struggles, the ominous words from people in white coats, because Chloe is laughing in my ear.
+Not any ordinary laugh, but a laugh that’s beautiful, melodic, like something you heard when you were a little kid and it was spring and the world was green and buzzing with life.

 Ethan and Chloe are both autistic.
 And now, because of this nondescript place, this palatial tract home, they’re safe and clean and well cared for.
 Every time I visit and see Fe and Marcie and the others, the clean rooms, the gleaming kitchen, I feel so, so thankful.